-- Sandmeyer reaction has wide synthetic applicability and is complementary to electrophilic aromatic substitution.
+- The Sandmeyer reaction has wide synthetic applicability and is complementary to electrophilic aromatic substitution.

 Today, a lot of variations of the Sandmeyer reaction have been developed.
 As a result of these developments, the reaction has multiple synthetic applications.
 The different adaptations help in the synthesis of aryl thioethers, aryl fluorides (the Schiemann reaction), phenols, and aryl nitriles.

-The common uses of the Sandmeyer reaction are:
+The common uses of the Sandmeyer reaction are listed below:

 - To create aryl compounds during the process of trifluoromethylation.
 The compounds inherit unique chemical properties with a wide variety of practical applications.

 - To create aryl halides.
-Some of the solvents used in this process are diiodomethane to synthesize aryl iodides, bromoform to synthesize aryl bromides, chloroform to synthesize aryl chlorides.
+Some of the solvents used in this process are diiodomethane to synthesise aryl iodides, bromoform to synthesise aryl bromides, and chloroform to synthesise aryl chlorides.

 Frequently Asked Questions on Sandmeyer Reaction

-Sandmeyer reaction mechanism follows an electron transfer mechanism including free radicals.
+The Sandmeyer reaction mechanism follows an electron transfer mechanism, including free radicals.
 The Sandmeyer reaction is a great example of a radical-nucleophilic aromatic substitution.

 What type of reaction is Sandmeyer reaction?